A Short Guide to Writing Good Property Descriptions

 good property descriptions

-There is an art to writing property descriptions that sell.
-And we will let you in on exactly how to do it.
+There’s an art to writing property descriptions that sell and we’re going to let you in on exactly how to do it.
 Below is the property description format to follow.

 1. Start with a captivating headline